fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 Africa|AF|2.58|
 Australia|AU|1.30|

-> In the above table, the column **Entity Name** represents the geographical entities represnted in the map, whose full names are given in the **State** column in this example.
-However, when you convert the data in a format acceptable by FusionCharts, the entities are denoted by the `id` key in the `data` object (see the code snippet of the next section).
-For any map visualization you create, it is imperative that you provide the correct value for the `id` keys.
-For example, if you want to denote Africa, the value for the corresponding `id` must be `AF`, and not `AFR`.
-We have detailed [Map Specification Sheet]({% site.baseurl %}/maps/spec-sheets/world '@@open-newtab') for all the maps that can be rendered using FusionCharts - please refer to them for the correct `id`s of the map you want to create.
+> In the above table, the column **Entity Name** represents the geographical entities represented in the map, whose full names are given in the **State** column.

+However, when you convert the data into a format supported by FusionCharts, the entities are denoted by the `id` key in the `data` object (see the code snippet of the next section).

+For any map visualization, it is important to provide the correct value for the `id` keys.
+For example, if you want to denote Africa, the value for the corresponding `id` must be `AF` and not `AFR`.

+We have a detailed [Map Specification Sheets]({% site.baseurl %}/maps/spec-sheets/world '@@open-newtab') for all the maps that can be rendered using FusionCharts, where you can find the correct `id`s of the maps you want to create.

 ### Convert tabular data into JSON format